Murder of Sulaiman bin Hashim: Aftermath

-The case of Sulaiman bin Hashim was re-enacted in crime series True Files.
-It aired as the thirteenth and final episode of the show's fourth season on 25 June 2006, depicting the case and placing its focus especially on the court proceedings against both Fazely and Khairul for murder.
+The case of Sulaiman was re-enacted in crime series True Files on 25 June 2006 as the thirteenth and final episode of the show's fourth season, placing its focus especially on the court proceedings against both Fazely and Khairul for murder.
 In the episode, the real-life photographs of the apprehended culprits (some of whom were released at this point of time) involved were withheld to protect their identities.
 Similarly, the captured gang members of the show were solely addressed by their given names throughout the episode to conceal their full identities.
 The 5-season crime show (consisting of 62 episodes) is available on meWATCH (previously named Toggle) from 5 February 2016 onwards, and is currently viewable on the website.

-After the incident, according to Khairul's lawyer Subhas Anandan, who was interviewed on-screen in the episode, he revealed that Khairul had expressed remorse over the incident, and confided to Mr Subhas that he was feeling sad and sorry for the victim Sulaiman for his death and for mistaking him as a member of a rival gang, but it was too late for him to regret.
+After the incident, according to Khairul's lawyer Subhas Anandan, who was interviewed on-screen in the episode, he revealed that Khairul had expressed remorse over the incident, and confided to Subhas that he was feeling "sad and sorry" for Sulaiman's death and mistaking him as a member of a rival gang, yet it was too late for him to regret.
 Subhas had once mentioned that he had chided Khairul for having the courage to beat up a person when together in a group but stopped short of any further reprimand before saying that while it was good that Khairul had regretted his actions, it will not bring back the life that has already been lost.